 In consultation with CLL specialists at the UK CLL Forum, we understand that the newly approved Pfizer/BioNTech coronavirus vaccine and AstraZeneca's vaccine awaiting approval are both non-replicating, RNA or subunit vaccines.
 This is good news for the CLL community.
 Neither vaccine is 'live'.
-There should be no safety concerns for immunocompromised patients, whichever vaccine you are offered.
+There should be no safety concerns for immunocompromised patients, whichever vaccine vou are offered.

 Marc Auckland, Chair of CLL Support, said, "All people with Chronic Lymphocytic Leukaemia (CLL) are clinically extremely vulnerable.
 Based on the information we have so far, this would put all CLL patients in at least priority group 4 for recommended order of vaccination - any CLL patients 75 years or older will fall into categories 3 or above.
-We would encourage all CLL patients (unless pregnant) to accept their invitation to be vaccinated when it is received and also urge them to continue to follow Government advice on reducing their risk of infection both before and after vaccination".
+We would encourage all CLL patients (unless pregnant or with a history of immediate-onset anaphylaxis) to accept their invitation to be vaccinated when it is received and also urge them to continue to follow Government advice on reducing their risk of infection both before and after vaccination".